wormholer/KAP-manual/en/install/deploy.en.md

 ## Single Node Deployment
-In general KAP deployed on single node can serve small-scale (QPS<50) query and deployment process is easy and quick.
+In general KAP deployed on a single node can serve small-scale (QPS<50) query and deployment process is easy and quick.
 The guide of single node KAP deployment is in [previous section](./install_guide.en.md).
-The architecture of this deployment is shown in following figure.
+The architecture of this deployment is shown in the following figure.

 ![](images/single_node.png)